-All students in CNAP are expected to attend the Mind, Brain & Behavior distinguished lecture series, as well as any other seminar series pertinent to cognitive neuroscience.
-These include the Topics in Cognitive Neuroscience seminar series, the Brain and Imaging Analysis (BIAC) Center lecture series, and the P&N colloquia series.
-Students should also benefit from the less formal weekly offerings provided by the various journal clubs, and from the BIAC and neurobiology seminar series.
+All students in CNAP are expected (and the 1st and 2nd year students are required) to attend and participate in the student journal club and CCN colloquium series (which together make up the Cognitive Neuroscience Presentation Colloquium course).
+Moreover, CNAP students are expected to also educate themselves by attending the Psychology & Neuroscience Department colloquium series and the Neurobiology Department's seminar series.
+Students should also benefit from the less formal weekly offerings provided by the various journal clubs, and from the Brain Imaging & Analysis Center (BIAC) seminar series.
 Especially important is the requirement that trainees participate in the Student Presentation Course (see above), where each trainee will develop and hone their presentation skills and get constructive feedback on any current research they may be undertaking as well as how to improve the effectiveness of their presentation(s).
-Students should register for this course every Fall for their first three years in graduate school.
+Students should register for this course every Fall for their first two years in graduate school.
 CNAP students are welcome to present each semester but a program requirement is that they present in their third and fifth year.

 Grantsmanship and Career Development